 Below you can see me and Navine and her young son reacting enthusiastically to the ‘lotus’ diagram of the 4 Pillars of the peoples’ Earth Charter.
-(Past learners of the Haumea Ecoversity Earth Charter course, who have travelled with me to learn about this unsurpassed, UNESCO-endorsed civil society-created document that is the peoples’ Earth Charter (2000) will appreciate my surprise and delight to find Navine had included it among the symbols that are now embedded into the structural fabric of IMMA’ colonnade.
-For those unfamiliar with the principles of the Earth Charter, from so many peoples and cultures, are such a great means for art organisations and for us all to communicate our shared common values for a better world 🙂
+(Past learners of the Haumea Ecoversity Earth Charter course, who have travelled with me to learn about this unsurpassed, UNESCO-endorsed civil society-created document that is the peoples’ Earth Charter (2000) will appreciate my surprise and delight to find Navine had included it among the symbols that are now embedded into the structural fabric of IMMA’s colonnade.
+For those unfamiliar with the principles of the Earth Charter, its principles from so many peoples and cultures are an excellent means for art organisations and for us all to communicate shared common values for a better world 🙂

 Work that resonates so strongly with many people, like Navine’s Kind Words Can Never Die murals, rests on a lot of creative research and skill.
 Navine has an MA in Symbolic Art and many years of creative practice experience.
 It was while Navine was researching the potential of visualising our emotions for these beyond urgent times that she contacted me out of the blue for ecological mentoring from Greece, as she saw my name in the Australian ecological philosopher Glenn Albrecht’s popular book Earth Emotions: New Words for a New World (2019).